The JD-R Model

 4. Address job positives.

-When you lessen job demands and promote job positives, your team will experience less stress, and they will have a greater sense of engagement and motivation.
+When you lessen job demands and promote job positives, your team will experience less stress, and they'll have a greater sense of engagement and motivation.

 So, if your people are stressed, use our list of actions to create a happy, supportive working environment.